vpetersson/sdflasher/README.md

 # sdflasher
-A simple script that simplifies flashing of SD cards from disk images.
+A simple script that simplifies flashing of SD cards from disk images on MacOS.

 ## Usage